Doctor suicide is a painful reality that hospitals, clinic networks, and medical schools go out of their way to deny.

 On April 26, Dr. Lorna Breen, a well-respected ER doctor at New York Presbyterian’s Allen Hospital in New York City died of “self-inflicted injuries” at age 49.
-Her story got the media’s attention: it represented the convergence of two epidemics: COVID and doctor suicide.
+Her story got the media’s attention, as it represented the convergence of two epidemics: COVID and doctor suicide.

 Prior to her death, Dr. Breen had treated many coronavirus patients, and she herself had recently recovered from the virus.

 “Make sure she’s praised as a hero, because she was,” Breen’s father, also a doctor, told the New York Times.
 “She’s a casualty just as much as anyone else who has died.”
 The elder Dr. Breen also stressed that his daughter, “did not have a history of mental illness.”